 You can send a client a quick text after you’ve resolved a problem, gone above and beyond to accommodate them, or shown them real value.

 People are inherently competitive and motivated to win prizes.
-It’s why landing pages with a contest generated 700% more subscribers than those without a contest option.
+It’s why landing pages with a contest generated 700% more contacts than those without a contest option.

 You could consider giving away a free power wash, free car cleaning, or $500 off a down payment.
 The best part is that you’re building an email and/or text marketing list with a contest.